sailself/TelegramGroupHelperBot/README.md

 # Telegram Group Helper Bot

-A Telegram bot for group chats that provides summarization, fact-checking, and question-answering capabilities using Google's Gemini AI with Google Search grounding.
+A Telegram bot for group chats that provides summarization, fact-checking, question-answering, and media generation using Google's Gemini AI with Google Search grounding, plus optional OpenRouter and Vertex AI integrations.

 ## Features

-- **TLDR Summary**: Summarize the last N messages in a group chat with `/tldr [number]`
+- **TLDR Summary**: Summarize the last N messages in a group chat with `/tldr [number]` (defaults to 100 messages when no number is provided)
 - **Fact Checking**: Fact-check messages by replying with `/factcheck`
-- **Multi-Model Question Answering**: Ask questions with `/q <your question>` and choose from multiple AI models (Gemini 3 ✨, Llama 4, Qwen 3, DeepSeek 3.1) via interactive buttons
+- **Multi-Model Question Answering**: Ask questions with `/q <your question>` and choose from Gemini plus any OpenRouter models defined in `openrouter_models.json` (the repo ships with Qwen 3, Z.AI GLM 4.5 Air, Meituan LongCat, and Grok 4.1 Fast, but you can swap in your own list)
-- **Smart Model Selection**: Automatic filtering to show only media-capable models (Gemini, Llama) when images, videos, or audio are present
+- **Smart Model Selection**: Inline buttons automatically hide models that cannot handle the attached media (images/video/audio) based on the capabilities you mark in `openrouter_models.json`
 - **Image Generation**: Generate images with `/img <description>` or use `/image <description>` to pick resolution (2K/4K/1K) and aspect ratio.
-Uses Gemini by default, or Vertex AI if configured (can return multiple images).
+Uses Gemini by default, or Vertex AI if configured.
 Generated images are automatically uploaded to CWD.PW for external hosting with AI generation metadata (model and prompt information).
-- **Video Generation**: Generates a video based on a text prompt and/or a replied-to image with `/vid <prompt>`.
+- **Video Generation**: Generates a video based on a text prompt and/or a replied-to image with `/vid <prompt>` using Gemini VEO by default (Vertex AI if enabled).
-- **Image Understanding**: Analyze and understand images when replying to a photo with `/factcheck` or `/q`
+- **Media Understanding**: Analyze images, videos, or audio (including Telegraph/Twitter/YouTube content) by replying with `/factcheck` or `/q`
+- **Personalized Profiles & Art**: Create profiles and portraits from chat history with `/profileme`, `/paintme`, and `/portraitme`
 - **Google Search Grounding**: All responses are grounded in current information from Google Search
 - **Telegraph Integration**: Automatically creates Telegraph pages for lengthy responses
 - **Database Logging**: Messages are stored in a database for summarization and analysis
 - **Multi-language Support**: Automatically detects and responds in the same language as the query
-- **Support Integration**: Customizable support message with Ko-fi link for tip collection
+- **Support Integration**: Customizable support message with a configurable support link button (Ko-fi or any URL)
 - **Proactive Cleanup**: Automatic cleanup of expired model selection messages every 5 seconds
 - **OpenRouter Integration**: Configurable support for OpenRouter models with fallback to Gemini-only mode

 ## Requirements

-- Python 3.13 or higher
+- Python 3.11 or higher
 - A Telegram Bot Token from [BotFather](https://t.me/botfather)
 - Google Gemini API key from [Google AI Studio](https://aistudio.google.com/)
 - Optional: Telegraph API access token (for optimal Telegraph integration)